Fylhan/qompoter/README.md

   * describe them in a "qompoter.json" file
   * let Qompoter search and download them for you into a "vendor" directory
 * share C++ code to the [inqlude](https://inqlude.org/) repository, a development forge (like Github) or any [local or remote Qompotist-fs repository](docs/Repositories.md)
-* ease the repetability of the build
+* ease the repetability of the build thanks to the lock file
 * work with several platforms (Linux, Windows, Mac, ...)
 * keep it simple

 Qompoter is also useful to share *library* (or binary) dependencies of you Qt / C++ project.
-However, keep in mind this is not that simple, this requires precompiling these dependencies somewhere for all the required targets (x86, x86_64, ARM, ...).
+However, keep in mind this is not that simple, this requires precompiling these dependencies somewhere for all your required targets (x86, x86_64, ARM, ...).

 Installation
 -------------